jaswanthreddy-007/digital-country-hackathon-bhutan-2025/DRAGON/README.md

 ---

-**Important Note**: The main application UI is already deployed and accessible via the provided URLs.
-The local server setup is only required for feeding live data to enhance the user experience with real-time updates.
+**🚀 Quick Access**: The complete Dragon Coin application is deployed and ready to use at [https://druk-bitcoin-reserve.lovable.app/](https://druk-bitcoin-reserve.lovable.app/).
+No local setup required for end users!

+**👨‍💻 For Developers**: If you want to contribute or run locally, simply go to the `UI` folder, run `npm install`, then `npm run dev`.
+The UI will automatically connect to the deployed backend.